mdsol/ephemeral_raid_cookbook/README.md

 * `default.rb` : A dummy recipe pointing to install.rb
 * `install.rb` : Installs everything by calling the rest of the recipes in the right order i.e. once packages have been installed.
-* `ephraid.rb` : Clears out the available disks, creates the raid device with them, updates the fstab, creats the mountpoint and mounts the new device at that mountpoint.
+* `cleanup.rb` : Unmounts devices and clears partition tables.
+* `makeraid.rb` : Creates the raid device.

 Attributes
 ==========